José Carrete: Career

 Carrete, began playing football with Caudal Deportivo.
 He played for Real Oviedo between 1971 and 1976.
 Carrete helped the club gain promotion from the Segunda División during the 1974–75 season, although following their subsequent relegation he was transferred to Valencia in 1976.

 Valencia won the 1979 Copa del Rey, and Carrete was then a member of the successful Valencia side that won the 1980 European Cup Winners' Cup Final against Arsenal.
 His last games for Valencia were in the 1982–83 season.

 Carrete made two appearances for the Spain national football team.

 After he retired from playing football, Carrete became a coach.
 The highlight of his 20-year managerial career was being appointed manager of Segunda División's Real Oviedo after managing the club's affiliate, Real Oviedo Vetusta.
 Carrete also had a successful spell managing Cultural y Deportiva Leonesa for several seasons.

-Personal
+Personal life

 In 2015, Carrete suffered a stroke and was in a coma for days before recovering.